Pencilcaseman/Rapid/README.md

 Most notably, the N-Dimensional Array library has nearly full CUDA support, and most calculations can be performed on the GPU, and casting between CPU and GPU arrays is possible.

-*If anyone is aware of a workaround for this, please create a pull request or equivalent*
+*If anyone is aware of a workaround for this, please create a pull request or start a discussion; it would be greatly appreciated.*